Have you ever gone from nowhere to nowhere?

 For university students rushing to class, I can see how this cable car provides a convenience to avoid walking all the way around the park – about 10 minutes or so.
 I wish I had this option when I lived in Nebraska, but my campus was as flat as a pancake.

 Seriously, taking the teleferik is one of those only in Istanbul moments I’m glad we experienced together.
-And the short ride offers a unique panoramic view of this city that I love.
+And the short ride offers a unique panoramic view of this city that I love and will miss greatly!

 The cable car, which opened in 1993, runs daily from 8 a.m.-7 p.m.